ali-adi/earthquake-damage-predictor/README.md

 2. Decision Tree
 3. Random Forest
 4. Extreme Gradient Boosting (XGB)
-5. K Nearest Neighbor

 ## Performance Metrics

-<b>F1-Score (Micro)</b> and <b> Cohen's Kappa Score. </b>
+<b>F1-Score (Micro)</b>

 ## Conclusion

-- Geographic Level (3,2,1) are the first most important features in predicting damage grade and following that is the building's Age<br>
+- Foundation and ground floor type are the most important features in predicting damage grade.<br>
-- Based on our final test, we think that this will be successful in helping hotel developers to reconstruct after the earthquake<br>
+- We think that this will be successful in helping hotel developers to reconstruct after the earthquake<br>
-- The top-three best model performance is Extreme Gradient Boosting (XGB), Random Forest, and K-NN model<br>
+- The best model performance is Extreme Gradient Boosting (XGB)<br>
 - This is not guaranteed in terms of accuracy since there are still limitations to our model such as lack of knowledge and other missing consideration that have not been taken into account<br>
 - From Exploratory Data Analysis, we found that only 9.64% building that has low Damage level, the rest is 56.89% building has Medium Damage level, and 33.47% building has High Damage level<br>

 ## Individual Contributions

-- @jesdaniella -  Extreme Gradient Boosting, K-Nearest Neighbors, Random Forest
+- @jesdaniella -  Extreme Gradient Boosting, Random Forest, Performance Metrics (F1- Scores)
 - @ali-ad - Logistic Regression, Decision Tree, Data extraction

 ## References